This guide to banking in the United Arab Emirates offers an overview of the sector, the different payment options for expats, and how to handle fraud.

-There are several advantages to offshore banking and depending on your circumstances, you might want to explore these further.
+There are several advantages to offshore bank accounts and depending on your circumstances, you might want to explore these further.
 Essentially, anyone that works abroad, spends a lot of time in more than one country, or frequently transfers money between countries can benefit from having an offshore account.
 Many offshore accounts also come with distinct financial and legal advantages, such as lower tax rates.

 Offshore banking is generally considered to be stable, reliable, and secure.
 And in the UAE, it encompasses a range of services, including asset protection, private bank accounts, wealth management, portfolio management, tax consultation, inheritance planning, and company formation.
 Some of the major banks are HSBC Offshore, Abbey National Offshore, ABN Amro, Dresdner, and Barclays.